rysdev/InsuranceQuotes/README.md

 This application simulates a quote generator for a car insurance company.

 Rate adjusts based on:
-* Type of car
+* Make/Model of car
 * Year of the car
 * Age of the driver
 * Driving record
 * Number of cars
-* What type of coverage needed for each car
+* Coverage type

 Application hosted at: http://rysinsurance.us-west-2.elasticbeanstalk.com/Home